 What Are the Typical Costs of Long-Term Disability Insurance?

 Long-term disability insurance costs vary based on the salary you’re looking to replace if you get injured or become ill.
 Other factors, including your age, gender, and occupation, also affect your rate.
-For full income replacement, you can expect to pay between 1% and 4% of your annual income.
+If you want to replace your full income, you can expect to pay between 1% and 4% of your annual income.
 If you make $50,000 a year, you may be able to get a policy for as little as $500 per year, or $41 a month, which is less than $2 a day.

 Is Long-Term Disability Insurance Worth It?

-Along with life insurance, long-term disability insurance offers the best value you can find in an insurance policy.
-Look for a policy that offers “own occupation” coverage, which means that if you can’t work in your chosen field, even if you’d be capable of doing other forms of work, you can file a claim.
+Along with life insurance, long-term disability insurance may offer the best value you can find in an insurance policy.
+Look for a policy that offers “own occupation” coverage, which means that you can file a claim if you can’t work in your chosen field, even if you’d be capable of doing other forms of work.
 Filing for long-term disability is often a better option than dipping into your emergency funds or retirement savings.
-The money you receive from LTD is a tax-free benefit unless you’re paying premiums through your employer with pre-tax dollars.
-In other words, you do not have to pay taxes on your DI benefits checks, unless you purchased the policy through your workplace and pay for premiums with pre-tax dollars deducted directly from your paycheck.
+The money you receive from LTD is a tax-free benefit (unless you’re paying premiums through your employer with pre-tax dollars).
+In other words, you do not have to pay taxes on your DI benefits checks.

-Do I Need DI Insurance If My Employer Provides Workers’ Comp?
+Do I Need Disability Insurance If My Employer Provides Workers’ Comp?

-Worker's compensation is a state-mandated, employer-funded benefit required in most states, but it does not replace long-term disability coverage.
-Workers' comp only covers work-related injuries or illnesses, which typically occur at the workplace.
+Worker's compensation is a state-mandated, employer-funded benefit required for most employers in all states (except for Texas), but it does not replace long-term disability coverage.
+Workers' compensation only covers work-related injuries or illnesses, which occur at the workplace.

-LTD, on the other hand, can cover injuries or illnesses that occur outside of work or on the job.
-The National Safety Council says that 729 people are injured every 10 minutes off the job site.
-Having disability insurance may even reduce the number of workers’ comp claims since people typically find making an LTD claim easier than filing a worker's comp case.
+LTD, on the other hand, can cover injuries or illnesses that occur outside of work.
 Unless the injury clearly happened at work, it can be easier to use your LTD benefits than trying to prove your workers’ comp case in court.

 How We Chose the Best Long-Term Disability Insurance Companies

-We reviewed about two dozen of the most well-known—and some newer—DI insurance companies to find the best for private, long-term disability coverage.
+We reviewed about two dozen of the largest and most respected disability insurers plus a few newer insurance companies to find the best options for private, long-term disability coverage.
 We evaluated their financial strength, policy flexibility, and customer service, as well as pricing estimates, where available, to find the best options for your needs.